-Many homeowners who are on a limited income and have a need for additional money find reverse mortgages helpful for their circumstance.
-Rates of interest may be fixed or adjustable while the money is nontaxable and doesn't affect Medicare or Social Security benefits.
-Your lender will not take the property away if you outlive your loan nor can you be made to sell your residence to repay the loan amount even if the balance grows to exceed property value.
-Contact us at 562 320-0510 if you'd like to explore the benefits of reverse mortgages.
+Many homeowners who live on a fixed income and find themselves needing additional funds find reverse mortgages ideal for their circumstance.
+Interest rates may be fixed or adjustable and the money is nontaxable and does not adversely affect Social Security or Medicare benefits.
+Your lender is not able to take the property away if you live past the loan term nor can you be forced to sell your home to pay off your loan amount even if the loan balance grows to exceed current property value.
+Call us at 562 320-0510 if you would like to explore the advantages of reverse mortgages.

 Do you have a question regarding a mortgage program?